Protecting Key Species

 - Any species defined by the IUCN Red List of Threatened Species as Critically Endangered, Endangered, Vulnerable or Near Threatened, and/or other legislation including national laws where the venture is located;

-- Any species listed on Appendix I or II of the Convention in International Trade in Endangered Species (CITES);
+- Any species listed in Appendix I or II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES);

 - Any species of concern including Keystone species, Indicator species, and native predators.
 These are species that may not be listed by IUCN but which play a critical functional role in the ecosystem;